Last updated on March 27th, 2025 at 04:35 pm

 Here’s how to plan your Disneyland trip at the best time for you!

 Disneyland tickets are always a hot discussion and I know how to get the best prices for your family.
-Use any and all that apply for strategies on getting discount Disneyland tickets:
+Use any and all that apply for strategies on getting discount Disneyland tickets.

-- Take your babies before they turn 3; younger than 3 is still free!
+- Take your babies before they turn 3; younger than 3 is still free

-- Take your kids before they turn 10; under 10 is kid ticket prices!
+- Take your kids before they turn 10; under 10 is kid ticket prices

-- Military members get amazing discounts on base, so be sure to check that out.
+- Military members get amazing discounts on base, so be sure to check that out

-The earlier you book, typically the better hotel rates you will get no matter what time of year you visit.
+When it comes to hotels the earlier you book, typically the better hotel rates you will get no matter what time of year you visit.

 You can often find lower hotel prices in September (after Labor Day but before Halloween Time at Disneyland) and in January after the holidays.